 Ever feel more like a maid than a parent?
 To change your family’s attitude toward cleaning and give yourself a break, try implementing a family cleaning schedule.
 It is time to get everyone to do their fair share.
+I provide a free printable cleaning schedule template to get you started.
 Additionally, I share 6 useful tips for raising a tidy family.
 A clean home is not the responsibility of just already busy moms.
 Everyone who lives there should contribute weekly cleaning routine.
+The weekly cleaning schedule template makes this easy.

 How To Get The Whole Family Cleaning